borntofrappe/fullstack-d3/README.md

   `pathGenerator` works as a shorthand for `d => pathGenerator(d)`, meaning the generating function receives a feature to produce the necessary SVG syntax.

-To finally create the chloropleth map, the fill of each country considers the color scale and the population growth.
+To finally create the choropleth map, the fill of each country considers the color scale and the population growth.

 ```js
 .attr('fill', d => {